hcyjn2/COMP2042_CW_NgJiunLoong/README.md

 This is a documentation of the work I have done on this Assignment.

-and this is the link to the video about this project. https://drive.google.com/file/d/1-Mm_J9PedTUJ7W18_j6ul8ZAjEH8uPFt/view?usp=sharing
+This is the link to the video about this project. https://drive.google.com/file/d/1-Mm_J9PedTUJ7W18_j6ul8ZAjEH8uPFt/view?usp=sharing

 ### Table of Content